 About half of those arrested have criminal convictions.
 A top Immigration and Customs Enforcement official said he thought others were able to elude arrest after the Oakland mayor alerted the public about the upcoming raids.

-ICE Deputy Director Thomas D. Homan blasted so-called sanctuary laws in San Francisco and Oakland, saying they endanger immigration officers who aren’t allowed in jails and therefore must make more arrests in the community.
+ICE Deputy Director Thomas D. Homan blasted so-called sanctuary laws in San Francisco and Oakland.
+He said they endanger immigration officers who can’t enter jails and therefore must make more arrests in the community.

 “The Oakland mayor’s decision to publicize her suspicions about ICE operations further increased that risk for my officers and alerted criminal aliens — making clear that this reckless decision was based on her political agenda with the very federal laws that ICE is sworn to uphold,” Homan said in a statement.

-He added that 864 immigrants with criminal histories are still at large despite the raids this week that led to arrests in Stockton, Sacramento, San Francisco and Bay Point.
+He added that 864 immigrants with criminal histories are still at large despite the raids this week.
+Those raids led to arrests in Stockton, Sacramento, San Francisco and Bay Point.

 “I have to believe that some of them were able to elude our thanks to the mayor’s irresponsible decision,” Homan said.

-Among those at large are Oakland residents with multiple prior removals, said James Schwab, a spokesman for ICE in San Francisco, a field office that spans 49 counties from Bakersfield to the Oregon border.
-They include someone convicted of carrying a loaded firearm and selling drugs and another suspected of transporting cocaine and having sex with a minor.
+Among those at large are Oakland residents with multiple prior removals, said James Schwab.
+Schwab is a spokesman for ICE in San Francisco, a field office that spans 49 counties from Bakersfield to Oregon.
+They include someone convicted of carrying a loaded firearm and selling drugs.
+They also include another suspected of transporting cocaine and having sex with a minor.

 Immigration detainers lodged against them have been “repeatedly ignored,” Schwab said.
 “Instead they have been released back into the community to potentially re-offend.”